sdBrinkmann/HPFilter.jl/README.md

 Usage
 ----------------
-The basic usage will be demonstrated with the [US industrial production index (IPI)](https://fred.stlouisfed.org/series/IPB50001SQ) provided by FRED data service.
+The basic usage is demonstrated with the [US industrial production index (IPI)](https://fred.stlouisfed.org/series/IPB50001SQ) provided by FRED data service.

 ```Julia
 using HPFilter